guhemama/moocs/RockAkkaPersistence/Notes.md

 - `saveSnapshot` lets you save snapshots.
 - The `SnapshotOffer(metadata, contents)` command will load the snapshot.
 - Best practice: handle `SaveSnapshotSuccess` and `SaveSnapshotFailure` commandas.

+### Recovery

+When recovering an actor, if the recovery fails `onRecoveryFailure` will be called.

+The method `recovery` is used to customize the recovery process.

+The method `recoveryFinished` will tell you if recovery has been finished yet or not.

+To recover stateless actors, use `context.become` as normal.

+`persistAsync` is useful for high-throughput environments.
+It is not good when you depend on state mutation because of possible inconsistencies.